eth-easl/dandelion_sosp_ae/README.md

 # Setup
 Originally we ran our experiments on internal servers, but have ported them to cloudlab, so evaluators can rerun them more easily.
-Consequently you will need a [cloudlab](https://www.cloudlab.us/) account to get access to the resources.
+You will need a [CloudLab](https://www.cloudlab.us/) account and to be part of a "project" to start cloudlab experiment.
+If you don't have an account and project you can join, you can create a new project by following the instructions [in the CloudLab guide](https://docs.cloudlab.us/users.html#(part._create-project) ("2.1.2 Create a new project"): the applications for new projects are reviewd by CloudLab staff, which may take a few days.

 Our setup requires that the ssh key for GitHub and Cloudlab are the same.
 You only need a readonly key for public GitHub repositories: to add one, you can add it as a deploy key to a temporary repository, it will also allow pulling from public GitHub repositories.
 Detailed instructions are available [here](key.md).